...

 Our nurse will fill the pill box or medication dispenser, and then make weekly or bi-monthly visits to monitor reactions and ensure there are no adverse effects.
 Every two months we contact our patient’s physician to stay on top of how the patient’s needs may be changing.

 Eighty one percent of older Americans don’t know why they’re taking the pills they’re taking, so there’s a lot of confusion.
 Our nurses help clarify that.
-This oversight help with fall prevention, improve activities of daily living, assist caregivers with daily care and limit injuries often associated with wrong dosages or conflicting medications.
+This oversight help with fall reduction, improve activities of daily living, assist caregivers with daily care and limit injuries often associated with wrong dosages or conflicting medications.

 Better medication management for in home care leads to a better quality of life at home.